majek/idea/site/033-bpf/main.md

 Historical context
 ------------------

 Since workstations became interconnected, network administrators had a need to "see" what is flowing on the wires.
-The ability to sniff the network traffic is neccesary when things go wrong, even for the most basic debugging.
+The ability to sniff the network traffic is necessary when things go wrong, even for the most basic debugging.

 For this reason operating systems developed APIs for packet sniffing.
-But, as there wasn't any real standard for it every OS had to invent a differnt API: Sun’s STREAMS NIT, DEC's Ultrix Packet Filter, SGI’s Snoop and Xerox Alto had CMU/Stanford Packet Filter.
+But, as there wasn't any real standard for it every OS had to invent a different API: Sun’s STREAMS NIT, DEC's Ultrix Packet Filter, SGI’s Snoop and Xerox Alto had CMU/Stanford Packet Filter.
 This led to many complications.
 The simpler APIs just copied all the packets to the user space sniffer, which on a busy system resulted in a flood of useless work.
-The more complex APIs were able to filter packes before passing them to userspace, but it was often cumbersome and slow.
+The more complex APIs were able to filter packets before passing them to userspace, but it was often cumbersome and slow.

 All this changed in 1993 when Steven McCanne and